Lung Cancer Screenings in MA & RI

 - Tobey Hospital, Wareham, MA

-The Lung Cancer Screening Program is led by Medical Director Dr. Lelia Lamp.
+The program is led by Medical Director Dr. Lelia Lamp.

 Lelia Lamp, MD, is trained in advanced pulmonary procedures, including endobronchial ultrasound, bronchoscopy and tunneled pleural catheters.